TobyCyan/Assistant-AI/README.md

         ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/b65195ad16a5641a96363b3295dc79840194d8c2bc7d5165.png)

-        *   Here, the user is able to update their profiles, view their profile details, friends list, friend requests, as well as search for other users!
+        *   Here, the user is able to view their profile details, friends list, friend requests, as well as search for other users!
-        *   Moreover, the user can check out their items in the Item Collection Box.
+        *   Moreover, the user can check out their items in the Item Collection Box, and equip them.

         ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/7b69a8e7531229764391c08f52b34bb4c38d82df23c77856.png)